The following post is from Emily of Live Renewed: My Top 5 Basic Homemade Green Cleaners

 The tea tree oil makes this an anti-bacterial and anti-viral cleaner, so you can also use this cleaner all around the house – the kitchen, bathroom, and cleaning floors.
 It’s the perfect multipurpose cleaner for all your cleaning needs.

 4. Hydrogen Peroxide and Water

 Take an old brown hydrogen peroxide bottle and fill it half and half with more hydrogen peroxide and water.
-Hydrogen peroxide is another natural disinfectant, so while it doesn’t actually “clean” very well the way that the multipurpose cleaner does, it’s perfect for using in places that you really want to make sure are completely disinfected – like a kitchen counter top after working with raw meat, or the bathroom pretty much anytime, but especially after someone in your family is sick.
+Hydrogen peroxide is another natural disinfectant, so while it doesn’t actually “clean” very well the way that the multipurpose cleaner does, it’s perfect for using in places where you really want to make sure are completely disinfected – like a kitchen countertop after working with raw meat, or the bathroom pretty much anytime, but especially after someone in your family is sick.

 This mixture is also a pretty decent laundry stain remover.
 It works especially well on blood and berry stains, and other hard to remove food stains.
 You can also mix it with baking soda to make a homemade oxygen cleaner to soak your clothes in.

 Although the vinegar, water, and homemade multipurpose cleaner both work well to clean floors, sometimes I like mixing up a bucket of this citrus scented floor cleaner from my friend Stacy at A Delightful Home.
 I love it because it makes my floors shine and makes my house smell fresh and clean.
 All you need is Castile soap, sweet orange and lemon essential oils and water.
 Head over to A Delightful Home for the basic recipe.